-Single stock futures and options contract follow physical settlement by way of delivery/ receipt of securities/ cash.
+Single stock futures and options contract follow physical settlement by way of delivery/ receipt of securities/cash.

-- i.
-Settlement Procedure - The following positions in respect of contracts identified by the Exchange shall be physically settled: - All open futures positions after close of trading on expiry day - All in-the-money contracts which are exercised and assigned - The facility of do-not-exercise provided for Close to Money (CTM) option contracts remain applicable in respect of stocks which are identified for physical settlement - The quantity to be delivered/ received would be equivalent to the market lot number of contracts which result in physical settlement - The settlement obligation value shall be computed as under: - Futures Settlement obligations shall be computed at futures final settlement price of the respective contract - Options Settlement obligation shall be computed at respective strike prices of the option contracts - The final deliverable/ receivable positions at a clearing member shall be arrived after netting the obligations of all clients/ constituent/ trading members clearing through the respective clearing member - Physical settlement of securities shall be done only in dematerialised mode through the depositories - The physical settlement shall be effected on Expiry+2 days ii.
-Pay-In And Pay-Out Of Securities
+- 1. Settlement Procedure - The following positions in respect of contracts identified by Exchange shall be physically settled: - -All open futures positions after close of trading on expiry day - -All in-the-money contracts which are exercised and assigned - The facility of do-not-exercise provided for Close to Money (CTM) option contracts remain applicable in respect of stocks which are identified for physical settlement - The quantity to be delivered/ received would be equivalent to the market lot number of contracts which result in physical settlement - The settlement obligation value shall be computed as under - Futures Settlement obligations shall be computed at futures final settlement price of the respective contract - Options Settlement obligation shall be computed at respective strike prices of the option contracts - The final deliverable/ receivable positions at a clearing member shall be arrived after netting the obligations of all clients/ constituent/ trading members clearing through the respective clearing member - Physical settlement of securities shall be done only in dematerialised mode through the depositories - The physical settlement shall be effected on Expiry+2 days

-The delivery instruction would be completed by 2.00 pm or such cut-off time stipulated by depositories iii.
-Shortage Handling
+The delivery instruction would be completed by 2.00 pm or such cut-off time stipulated by depositories